Graduate Diploma of Economics

 Advanced standing will be granted only for studies completed in the 4 years prior to the commencement of this course.

-Advanced standing gained for any subject shall be cancelled 7 years after the date of the examination upon which the advanced standing is based if, by then, the student has not completed the course of study prescribed for the degree.
+Advanced standing gained for any subject shall be cancelled 8 years after the date of the examination upon which the advanced standing is based if, by then, the candidate has not completed the course of study prescribed for the degree.

 Advanced standing will not be granted for work experience or undergraduate studies.

 Not applicable - this course does not have majors